 This should go without saying, but if you try to mislead visitors to click on an article, the majority of them will leave your page the moment they realize it.
 And this can do some serious damage to your website’s bounce rate.

-Of course, there are some advantages of increasing your traffic by using such methods.
+Of course, there are some advantages to increasing your traffic by using such methods.

 For instance, one of the main advantages of using clickbait is its sharing potential.
 On social media platforms, there are a lot of users that simply read the title as fact.
 That’s right, they won’t even bother reading the article or fact-checking it.